In addition to Libraries themselves, there are a few other places you may be able to view and download files, including:

 |Custom Thumbnail Image||Click Select Image to upload a custom thumbnail image for this Library Entry.

 Your selected image will display as the default thumbnail for this Library Entry in the list, row, and card views; it will not represent the individual files in multi-file Entries.
+Refer to Thumbnail notes, below.

-NOTE: If your Library Entry is not assigned a custom thumbnail or if a custom thumbnail is removed, the default thumbnail of the specified file type displays.
+- If your Library Entry is not assigned a custom thumbnail or if a custom thumbnail is removed, the default thumbnail of the specified file type displays.

 Step 2 - Configure your selected Entry Type